• Skip to primary navigation

 Ingredient Notes and Substitutions

-Sweet Italian Sausage.
+• Sweet Italian Sausage.
 This is one of the most important ingredients.
 If you buy a low-quality sausage, that's what the soup will taste like.
-Try going to the butcher and buying their sweet Italian sausage or making it home.
+Try going to the butcher and buying their sweet Italian sausage or make your own homemade Italian ground sausage.
+It's super easy.
 Sometimes I use my ingredients for Italian Ring Sausage (Chevalatta) and just make it at home!

-Tortellini.
+• Tortellini.
 This is another one in which quality matters!
 The Trader Joe's tortellini is okay but if you have a local pasta shop or market that sells fresh tortellini, I highly recommend it because the better the quality the better the taste!
+You can also try tortellini in our Chicken Tortellini Soup.

 Step-by-Step Directions

-Remove your sweet Italian sausage from the refrigerator 30 minutes prior to cooking.
+Remove your sweet Italian sausage from the refrigerator 30 minutes before cooking.
 This will help with the searing process.
 The dutch oven won't lose its heat if the sausage isn't that cold.

 searing sausage in a patty